Responsibilities on Rights of Way

 Landowners and occupiers

 - Stiles and gates should be safe to use and not obstruct the path.
 Gates should not be locked.
-Stile kits can be ordered from the Rights of Way Team for £65.
+Stile kits can be ordered from the Rights of Way Team.

 - Trees, hedges and fences alongside paths should not obstruct the path or reduce the width.
 They should not pose a safety risk to path users.